anywhichway/cycler/README.md

 * distinct packaging for NodeJS and the browser including pre-minified code
 * the addition of unit tests

+For a detailed review of the changes see http://anywhichway.github.io/cycler.html

 For reference here is the cycle.js download data:

 [![NPM](https://nodei.co/npm/cycle.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/cycle/)